 Identification of residents in the community who have experienced Adverse Childhood Experiences (ACEs) to provide positive social experiences that counteract the negative impact of ACEs and decrease the likelihood of poor adult health.

 In-house pharmacy services for consumers.
-Pharmacy locations at Woodley Road, Commerce Drive, North Prospect Street and Maxwell Avenue.
+Pharmacy locations at Woodley Road, Commerce Drive, and North Prospect Street.

 Counseling in group settings with focus on multiple mental health issues.